-In today’s Live Lean TV episode, I’m showing you how to calculate how many calories, protein, carbs, and fats to eat per meal.
+On today’s episode of Live Lean TV, I’m showing you how to calculate how many macros to eat per meal based on nutrient timing.

-Once you watch those videos and do your calculations, come back and watch this video.
-I promise, it’ll make a lot more sense to you 😉
+I promise, it’ll make a lot more sense to you.

-I’ll be honest.
-This strategy is more advanced than the last two videos.
+This strategy on nutrition timing is more advanced than the last two posts.

-It’s most important to hit your calorie and macronutrient (protein, carb, and fat) goals.
+It’s most important to hit your calorie and macro goals.

 This is just one of the many reasons why it’s important to have a protein source with every meal and snack throughout the day.